 Match Your Beard and Mustache

 A soul patch can enhance your beard style and mustache style.
-If you have a thick soul patch matched with a thick goatee or a full beard, it shows off a unique grooming pattern.
+If you have a thick patch paired with a thick goatee or a full beard, it shows off a unique grooming pattern.
 Tony Stark has one of the most unique soul patch and beard combinations.

 Soul Patch Styles: Where It All Began